Chocolate Honeycomb (also known as Cinder Toffee)

 Instructions

 - Prepare a baking pan or tray with grease-proof paper.
-You can use any size tin (mine is 24cm x 22cm) but make sure it is at least 5cm deep, otherwise you could experience an overflow of molten sugar!
-Please note: the thickness and depth of your candy will depend on the size of pan you use.
-A larger pan will produce a thinner cinder toffee.
+You can use any size tin you like - mine is 24cm x 22cm (9½" x 8½") but make sure it is at least 5cm (2") deep, otherwise you could experience an overflow of molten sugar (see note 2).

 - In a heavy bottomed pan, add the sugar and syrup and heat on a medium temperature until the sugar starts to melt.